majorimi/vs-reopen/README.md

 # vs-reopen
-Visual Studio Extension to reopen the last closed document.
+Visual Studio Extension to reopen the last closed documents with (CTRL + SHIFT + T)